haiderCho/CV/README.md

 # Curriculum Vitae
-Not to take too seriously.
+Not to be taken too seriously.
 For CSE311 Lab Task only.